 Smart contracts can work on their own, interact with other smart contracts and even connect to external data sources through the use of oracles like Chainlink (LINK) and Band Protocol (BAND).
 For example, a series of smart contracts can be set up to create full network autonomy, where each contract will automatically execute only if the previous one has concluded.

 There are several main parts, or objects, to a smart contract.
 These are 1) the signatories (two or more contract users), 2) the agreement subject which exists within the contracts environment, such as a crypto asset, and 3) specific terms, written in the relevant native programming language, that define the protocol’s rules and rewards or punishes users based on their behavior.

 Smart contracts may use a combination of trusted security and encryption tools like HTTPS and SSL certificates, and are also usually subjected to third-party audits to ensure their safety.
 The rapid ascent of the DeFi space this year has created a slew of new protocols largely untested, rushed to a live environment and not properly audited, if at all.
 As a result in 2020, hundreds of millions of dollars have been lost by investors due to hacks, exit scams and software bugs.

 Since September 2020 alone, the DeFi protocols Value, Origin, Akropolis and Harvest have suffered smart contract breaches.
 It is advised to tread careful when interacting with a DeFi smart contract and do your own research on the project.

-In general though, the future of smart contracts are very bright, with a number of growing virtual asset networks like NEO, Ontology (ONT), Binance Chain (BNB) and Cardano (ADA) competing with Ethereum and further evolving their use.
+In general though, the future of smart contracts are very bright, with a number of growing virtual asset networks like NEO, Ontology (ONT), Binance Coin (BNB) and Cardano (ADA) competing with Ethereum and further evolving their use.